Heliconius: In order to attract mates female Heliconius secrete pheromones from a yellow like sac that they secrete the scent to appear more attractive to the males. They found that typically it is virgin female Heliconius that secrete these pheromones, The males are able to attach themselves using their denticles to these secretion sacs during mating in order to ensure secretion. Pheromones are vital when it comes to mate choice it determines the more likely chance that there will be a success in mating between the Heliconius. There is a reproductive isolation between populations so while mates are attracted by pheromones they still will choose to similar patterned winged Heliconius. Mating and offspring Heliconius has evolved two forms of mating. The main form is standard sexual reproduction. Some species of Heliconius, however, have converged evolutionarily in regard to pupal mating. One species to exhibit this behavior is Heliconius charithonia. In this form of mating, the male Heliconius finds a female pupa and waits until a day before she is moulted to mate with her. With this type of mating there is no sexual selection present. H. erato has a unique mating ritual, in which males transfer anti-aphrodisiac pheromones to females after copulation so that no other males will approach the mated females. No other Lepidoptera exhibit this behavior.Heliconius female butterflies also disperse their eggs much more slowly than other species of butterflies. They obtain their nutrients for egg production through pollen in the adult stage rather than the larval stage. Due to nutrient collection in the adult rather than larval stage, adult females have a much longer life than other species, which allows them to better disperse their eggs for survival and speciation. This form of egg production is helpful because larvae are much more vulnerable than adult stages, although they also utilize aposematism. Because many of the nutrients needed to produce eggs are obtained in the adult stage, the larval stage is much shorter and less susceptible to predation.

-Cyanic characteristics
+Cyanogenic glycosides as a defence

-In order to be unpalatable, the Heliconius butterflies use cyanic characteristics, meaning they produce substances that have a cyanide group attached to them, ultimately making them harmful.
+In order to be unpalatable, the Heliconius butterflies use cyanogenic characteristics, meaning they produce substances that have a cyanide group attached to them, ultimately making them harmful.
 Research has found that the amino acids needed to make the cyanic compounds come from feeding on pollen.
 Although feeding on pollen takes longer than nectar feeding, the aposematic characteristics help to warn predators away and give them more time for feeding.
-While Heliconius larvae feed on Passifloraceae which also have cyanic characteristics, the larvae have evolved the ability to neutralize cyanic molecules to protect them from the negative effects of the plant.
+While Heliconius larvae feed on Passifloraceae which also have cyanogenic characteristics, the larvae have evolved the ability to neutralize cyanic molecules to protect them from the negative effects of the plant.

 Species

-Most current researchers agree that there are some 39 Heliconius species.
-These are listed alphabetically here, according to Gerardo Lamas' (2004) checklist.
+Most current researchers agree that there are some 45-50 Heliconius species.
+These are listed alphabetically here, according to Gerardo Lamas' (2017) updated checklist.Lamas, G. & Jiggins, C. 2017.
+Chapter 12.
+Taxonomic list. pp. 214-244 in The Ecology and Evolution of Heliconius Butterflies.
+Oxford, Oxford University Press.
 Note that the subspecific nomenclature is incomplete for many species (there are over 2000 published names associated with the genus, many of which are subjective synonyms or infrasubspecific names).
+Additional useful images of these butterflies, largely correctly identified to subspecies, can be found in various websites.